 If you plan to continue on to Kazbegi via the Military Highway, you can take the ‘back road’ through Tianeti to join up with the Military Road at Zhinvali.
 This road is fully sealed and an excellent drive.

 Another option is to head east further into Kakheti to visit Lagodekhi Nature Reserve.
 From there, you can continue onward into Azerbaijan via the border pass at Matsimi.
+(Note that the Azerbaijan land border is currently closed to inbound travellers and will not reopen before January 1, 2025.)

-If it’s the right season (usually the pass is open from early June to early October), you can head north from Telavi into Tusheti National Park via Alvani and take in some of Georgia’s most magnificent mountain scenery.
+If it’s the right season (usually the pass is open from mid-June to early October), you can head north from Telavi into Tusheti National Park via Alvani and take in some of Georgia’s most magnificent mountain scenery.
 Stop off in Pankisi Valley along the way and spend a few nights at Nazy’s Guest House, one of the finest homestays in the country.

 It’s possible to make any of these trips from Telavi (or from Sighnaghi via Telavi) – just ask at your guesthouse for assistance.